 - Master’s Degree in Archives and Records Administration (MARA)

 - Post-Master's Certificate in Library and Information Science

 - San José Gateway Ph.D.
 Program

-Because the School invests extensive time and energy to reach out to employers and create new internship opportunities for students, the number of available internships continues to grow and typically includes more than 225 internships each semester.
-Internships include both paid and unpaid internships in a variety of locations – both physical and virtual.
+Because the SJSU School of Information invests extensive time and energy to reach out to employers and create new internship opportunities for students, the number of available internships continues to grow and typically includes more than 200 internships each semester.
+Student interns gain real-world work experience, learn new skills, and build their networks.
+Internship opportunities include both paid and unpaid learning experiences.

 Recent examples of archival and records management internship opportunities include the Corporate Historical Archives for Amylin Pharmaceuticals, the Special Collections unit of the California Academy of Sciences, the NASA Ames Research Center History Office, the Archives and Records Center of the National Park Service, the Stanford Law School Archives, and Pixar Animation Studios.